top of page

 What is she doing now?

-cat on her knees,
+a little cat on her knees,

-or is walking, about to step forward
+or walking, about to step forward

-of my heart, which bring her daintily to me
+with those feet that bring her daintily to me

-And what does she think
+And what is she thinking?

-Or perhaps
+About me?
+Or perhaps about

-What does she think now,
+What does she think,

 right now, at this now what is she thinking?